rjbrown57/binman/Readme.md

 Binman supports templating via go templates and [sprig](https://masterminds.github.io/sprig/) can be performed on several fields in your config file.

-Templating is availab on the following fields
+Templating is available on the following fields

 * url
 * releasefilename